How To Study Business

 - Make sure your group includes members who are dedicated to their own success as well as the success of the group.
 Group members should not only come prepared to group meetings they should also come prepared to class.

 - Study group meetings should be held in locations where there are no distractions.
-Libraries typically offers group study rooms for this purpose.
+Libraries typically offer group study rooms for this purpose.

 - Study sessions as a group should be no longer than 2 to 3 hours.
-When session extend longer than 3 hours, group members tend to loose focus and start socializing.
+When sessions extend longer than 3 hours, group members tend to lose focus and start socializing.

 - If you're going to hold weekly group study sessions, they should be held at the same location and at the same time each week.
 This way group members will plan their schedules to accommodate study sessions and an expectation of attendance, participation, and preparation is communicated.

 For study groups to be effective, (1) they should have clear objectives and goals, (2) individual group members must arrive prepared, (3) every member of the group should actively participate, and (4) study sessions need to stay focused.